Note: ESP = Email Service Provider

 Check the message attribute of campaign events with soft or hard bounces that precede the suppression and invalidation of the customer.

-- Make sure that the customer’s email is valid
+- Ensure that the customer's email address is valid.

-- Allowlist customer’s email on the ESP level.
-If Bloomreach is managing your ESP integration, contact your CSM, who will reach out to our emailing team to resolve this issue
+- Allowlist the customer's email on the ESP level.
+If Bloomreach is managing your ESP integration, contact your CSM, who will reach out to our emailing team to resolve this issue.

-For more information about bounce management, refer to this article on Email Tracking and Bounce Management.
+For more information on bounce management, refer to the article on Email Tracking and Bounce Management.

 Q: Why do I get "Enqueue_failed"?